 You will learn the importance of keywords, website name, how to send call notifications via email, backlinking, etc.

 Once the training program is completed you will also have access to a Facebook group that is so much better than any of the groups you’ll find for other models in our opinion.

 This group is much more active.

 Unlike InstaGC, where you’re just a slave to time…these websites turn into your employees and they work 24/7.
 A business will always want more leads and another job.
-In fact it doesn’t even matter that the job isn’t coming from their website name…they see it as it is…expanding digital real estate.
+In fact it doesn’t even matter that the job isn’t coming from their website name…they see it as it is…expanding Digital Leasing.

 Unlike InstaGC, more people have been able to walk away from their 9-5 job as well.

-Digital real estate allows you to have total passive income with most of your day being spent WITH your family
+Digital Leasing allows you to have total passive income with most of your day being spent WITH your family

 Now, I know you probably have tons of questions…

 We each make around $10,000 per month with the help of this system.yes, show me more